google/skia/site/user/api/SkPixmap_Reference.md

 const uint8_t* addr8() const
 </pre>

-Returns readable base pixel address.
+returns readable pixel address as 8-bit pointerReturns readable base pixel address.
 Result is addressable as unsigned 8-bit bytes.
 Will trigger an assert() if <a href="SkImageInfo_Reference#Color_Type">Color Type</a> is not <a href="SkImageInfo_Reference#SkColorType">kAlpha 8 SkColorType</a> or
 <a href="SkImageInfo_Reference#SkColorType">kGray 8 SkColorType</a>, and is built with SK_DEBUG defined.